bencetotht/k8s/README.md

 - **Setup**: Linux system configuration and Proxmox automations
 - **Docker**: Container management and maintenance
 > [!TIP]
-> All of the scripts can be used with directly with `curl https://raw.githubusercontent.com/bencetotht/k8s/refs/heads/main/scripts/<SCRIPT_FOLDER>/<SCRIPT_NAME>.bash | bash`
+> All of the scripts can be invoked directly with `curl https://raw.githubusercontent.com/bencetotht/k8s/refs/heads/main/scripts/<SCRIPT_FOLDER>/<SCRIPT_NAME>.bash | bash`

 > [!WARNING]
 > You should never blindly invoke downloaded scripts from the internet.
 Please take a look at each of them to understand what they do before execute them.